 Admissions

-Our Admissions Requirements are:
+Our Admissions Requirements

-1. Evidence of one of the following: high school graduation, GED equivalent, home-study certificate or transcript from a home-study program that is equivalent to high school level and is recognized by the student’s home state, higher education credential earned, such as AS, AA, BA, BS, MBA, PhD.
+Evidence of one of the following: high school graduation, GED equivalent, home-study certificate or transcript from a home-study program that is equivalent to high school level and is recognized by the student’s home state, higher education credential earned, such as AS, AA, BA, BS, MBA, PhD.
 An applicant to any program who has not yet obtained a GED or who cannot provide proof of graduation may obtain GED testing information from the Admissions Department.
 The applicant is encouraged to work with the Admissions Department until the GED is satisfactorily completed.
 At that time, the applicant may then continue with the enrollment process.

-4. Applicants enrolling in the distance education programs must complete an online orientation and complete an assessment with a qualifying score of 70%.
+Applicants enrolling in the distance education programs must complete an online orientation and complete an assessment with a qualifying score of 80%.

 Admissions Procedures

-Admissions procedures for Daytona College include a personal interview with an authorized representative of the college, a visit to the college and/or the Daytona College Learning Management System, completion of all required forms including the enrollment agreement, and payment of the application fee.
+Admissions procedures at Daytona College include a personal interview with an authorized representative of the college, a visit to the college and/or the Daytona College Learning Management System, completion of all required forms including the enrollment agreement, and payment of the application fee.

 Late Admissions